-According to information on the Java site the Java Console ” provides information about the Java version, user home directory, and any error message that occurs while running an applet or application”.
+According to information on the Java site the Java Console "provides information about the Java version, user home directory, and any error message that occurs while running an applet or application".

-Two different Java Console extensions were installed on our test system, Java Console 6.0.19 and Java Console 6.0.20 with the latter enabled and the former disabled.
+Two different Java Console extensions were installed on our test system: Java Console 6.0.19 and Java Console 6.0.20 with the latter enabled and the former disabled.

 The enable and disable buttons were active but the uninstall buttons grayed out so that the extensions could not be uninstalled the usual way.
+This is usually an indicator that the add-on was not installed by the user but installed elsewhere.

-The first approach to uninstall the Java Console was to open the Java Control Panel applet (Control Panel > Programs > Java) which did contain a Java Console entry under the advanced tab.
-Changing the setting from Hide Console to Do not start console did however have no effect on the two extensions that were installed in Firefox.
+The first attempt to uninstall Java Console in Firefox was to open the Java Control Panel applet (Control Panel > Programs > Java) which did contain a Java Console entry under the advanced tab.

-A post at the Firefox Extension’s Guru blog brought the solution.
+A post at the Firefox Extension's Guru blog revealed the solution.
 Windows users who run Firefox as an administrator will have the uninstall buttons enabled making it possible to remove the Java Console extensions from the web browser.

 If you know of a way to prevent that let us know in the comments.
-We would also like to hear from users who have encountered similar extensions that they did not install directly and how they handled those.
+We would also like to hear from users who have encountered similar extensions that they did not install directly, and how they handled those.

 Update: Another option to remove the Java Console extension in Firefox is to delete the plugin folder manually from the default Mozilla directory located here: C:\Mozilla Firefox\extensions.